Hajiya Nàja'atu Mohammed

 Hajiya Nàja’atu Mohammed, also known as Naja'atu Bala Muhammad (born 1956), is a Nigerian politician and activist.
 Her father was an associate of Aminu Kano.

 She was Action Congress of Nigeria (ACN) Nominee for Kano Central District Senator in 2007 Nigerian General Election She is also one of the first women to have served as president of the National Students Union Nigeria in the prestigious Ahmadu Bello University, Zaria (ABU) and also the first female Vice - President of the National Association of Nigerian Students (NANS).
 She claimed to have brought President of Nigeria, Muhammadu Buhari, into politics.

-Early life ançd education
+Early life and education

 She was born in 1956, in the Central City of Kano into the family of Alhaji Ali Abdullahi, a socialist and one of Mallam Aminu Kano's contemporaries in the Northern Elements Progressive Union (NEPU).
 Muhammad attended primary school at St. Louis Private School, Kano, and went to WTC Secondary School in Kano.
 She obtained a bachelor's degree in history from Ahmadu Bello University, Zaria.